duereg/manager-readme/README.md

     You wouldn’t be here if you weren’t.
 If it feels like I’m questioning you it’s because I’m either:
       1) Trying to gather context.
-      2) Trying to be a sounding board and rubber duck.
+      2) Trying to be a sounding board, rubber duck, or devils advocate.

  - I’m not good at your job.